-Although Kratom and weed both offer recreational and medicinal benefits, the amount you consume can produce varying effects.
-Kratom taken in smaller doses can produce an increase in energy, improved concentration, enhanced memory, better mood, and mild pain relief while higher doses of kratom are known to create the following effects:
+Although Kratom and weed both offer recreational and other benefits, the amount you consume can produce varying effects.
+Kratom taken in smaller doses can produce an increase in energy, improved concentration, enhanced memory, better mood, and mild relief while higher doses of kratom are known to create the following effects:

 - Increased energy